No Mercy (2002): Storylines

-The third rivalry from the Raw brand heading into the event was between the team of Chris Jericho and Christian and the team of Booker T and Goldust over the World Tag Team Championship.
+The third rivalry from the Raw brand heading into the event was between the team of Chris Jericho, and Christian, and the team of Booker T, and Goldust over the World Tag Team Championship.
 On the September 23 episode of Raw, Jericho defeated Goldust to retain the Intercontinental Championship in a match ordered by the Raw General Manager Eric Bischoff.
 On the September 30 episode of Raw, Jericho was confronted by Goldust's tag team partner Booker T in a backstage segment.
 On the October 7 episode of Raw, Booker T defeated Big Show in a Steel Cage match.
-After the match, Jericho attacked Booker T. On the October 14 episode of Raw, Booker T retaliated by attacking Jericho before Jericho and Christian's World Tag Team Championship match against Kane and The Hurricane.
-However, Jericho and Christian managed to win the championship.
-After the match, Bischoff announced that Jericho and Christian would defend the titles against Booker T and Goldust at No Mercy.
+After the match, Jericho attacked Booker T. On the October 14 episode of Raw, Booker T retaliated by attacking Jericho before Jericho, and Christian's World Tag Team Championship match against Kane, and The Hurricane.
+However, Jericho, and Christian managed to win the championship.
+After the match, Bischoff announced that Jericho, and Christian would defend the titles against Booker T, and Goldust at No Mercy.

-The third rivalry from the SmackDown! brand heading into the event was between Jamie Noble and Tajiri over the WWE Cruiserweight Championship.
-On the October 10 episode of SmackDown!, Noble's valet Nidia was involved in a backstage confrontation with Rey Mysterio and Noble was not there to support her.
+The third rivalry from the SmackDown! brand heading into the event was between Jamie Noble, and Tajiri over the WWE Cruiserweight Championship.
+On the October 10 episode of SmackDown!, Noble's valet Nidia was involved in a backstage confrontation with Rey Mysterio, and Noble was not there to support her.
 She then confronted Noble, enabling the security guard to ask what the problem was.
-Nidia responded by slapping Noble's water bottle out of Noble's hand onto the guard, prompting him to remove the two out of the arena for the night.
-On that evening, Noble was scheduled to team with Tajiri to take on Edge and Rey Mysterio in the quarterfinals to crown the first WWE Tag Team Champions but since Noble got removed from the arena, he was replaced by Brock Lesnar in the tag team match.
-Edge and Mysterio still managed to win the match and advance to the semifinals.
-On the October 17 episode of SmackDown!, Noble's tag team partner Tajiri served as the special referee in a match between Noble and Nidia.
+Nidia responded by slapping Noble's water bottle out of his hand onto the guard, prompting him to remove the two from the arena for the night.
+On that evening, Noble was scheduled to team with Tajiri to take on Edge, and Rey Mysterio in the quarterfinals to crown the first-ever WWE Tag Team Champions, but since Noble got removed from the arena, he was replaced by Brock Lesnar in the tag team match.
+Edge, and Mysterio still managed to win the match, and advance to the semifinals.
+On the October 17 episode of SmackDown!, Noble's tag team partner Tajiri served as the special guest referee in a match between Noble, and Nidia.
 Noble won the match.
-After the match, Tajiri tried to help Nidia to her feet but she slapped him on the face, enabling Noble to attack Tajiri from behind.
-As a result, Noble and Nidia kept their alliance.
-This led to a match between Noble and Tajiri for the Cruiserweight Championship at No Mercy.
+After the match, Tajiri tried to help Nidia to her feet, but she slapped him on the face, enabling Noble to attack Tajiri from behind.
+As a result, Noble, and Nidia kept their alliance.
+This led to a match between Noble, and Tajiri for the Cruiserweight Championship at No Mercy.